ricardojoserf/ricardojoserf.github.io/_posts/2026-1-27-adduser_alternatives.md

 ![img4](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/addusersamr/Screenshot_4.png)

 <br>

 ## 4. ADSI

-This method uses the ADSI `WinNT` provider to create the user via a script (in VBScript or directly in PowerShell).
+This method uses the ADSI `WinNT` provider to create the user via a script.
 In essence, ADSI is doing the exact same operations (create account, set password, add to Administrators) under the hood.

+You can do this using VBScript:

 ```vbscript
 Set computer = GetObject("WinNT://.")